capasha/EverybodyEditsProtocoll/README.md

 GameID = everybody-edits-su9rn58o40itdbnw69plyw
 Version = 256
 ```
+Since I don't update this protocol not so often.
+Please report new changes to me with [this protocol tool](https://github.com/capasha/protocoltool/releases/tag/1.0).

 *NOTE: the game ID is required to log into PlayerIO to send requests.*